agharameezahmed/DeviceDetectionAPI/README.md

 This project is created on web api Asp.Net core.
 Following are the API's and functionalities implemented on this project.

-1 -  API Controller method that classify the device in terms of its type (tablet, phone, desktop) and its operating system.
+1 -  API Controller method that classify the device in terms of its type (tablet, phone, desktop) and its operating system.<br/>
 2 -  front-end that enables the user to start the detection and outputs the result.

 ## Prerequisites